-Historically, this album has been rated low from critics worldwide, as to many, it was so far left for even a diehard Eminem fan to listen to.
-But on the real, was it really that far left?
-Once you get past his stupid Scottish accent he tends to rap with, you’ll see this album does have some songs with great substance.
+Historically, “Relapse” has been rated low from critics worldwide, as to many, it was too far left for even a die-hard Eminem fan to enjoy.
+But on the real, was it really that bad?
+Once you get past the stupid Scottish accent he tends to rap with from time to time, you’ll realize this album does have some songs with great substance.

 5. SAME SONG & DANCE